jfgreffier/jfgreffier/README.md

 # Hi there 👋

 Hi!
-I'm Jean-François, and I'm a Front-end Tech Lead at @conserto.
+I'm Jean-François, and I'm a Front-end Tech Lead.
 I help teams on their journey to more agility and technical excellence.

 I'm interested in Agile, Software Craft and testing.